Supported Objects and Operations for DB2 LUW

 Supported options with

-SHOWTRANS [transaction_ID] [COUNT n] [DURATION duration unit] [TABULAR][FILE file_name] |
+SHOWTRANSSHOWTRANS [transaction_ID] [COUNT n] [DURATION duration unit] [TABULAR][FILE file_name] | -

 Options with

-.SKIPTRANS transaction_ID [FORCE] FORCETRANS transaction_ID [FORCE]
+SKIPTRANSandFORCETRANS.SKIPTRANS transaction_ID [FORCE] FORCETRANS transaction_ID [FORCE] -

 Limitations on Automatic Heartbeat Table support are as follows: